peacockIT/Peacock-AE-BpmSlicer-Docs/README.rst

-This is a readme txt that is included into the doc for testing purposes.
-A manual for the After Effects Script
+A documentation for the After Effects Script BpmSlicer.